-Seattle names recipients of $80 million in affordable-housing investments using JumpStart tax revenue
+Seattle names recipients of $80M in affordable-housing investments using JumpStart tax revenue

-The City of Seattle is investing about $80 million to build or restore more than 1,700 units of affordable rental housing, using revenue from the city’s new JumpStart payroll tax.
+The city of Seattle is investing about $80 million to build or restore more than 1,700 units of affordable rental housing, using revenue from the city’s new JumpStart payroll tax.

 Seattle City Councilmember Teresa Mosqueda announced Thursday that the bulk of the tax revenue from 2021, the first year of collection, would go toward 17 new and existing affordable-housing properties.